josepratolopez/passage-coding-test/README.md

 Since it doesn't contain unit tests because the timeline, you can just add more arrays o modifying existing in ``index.php`` file in the ``$matrixPool`` variable.

+Note: every change made on PHP file will require to restart PHP container due to OPcache setting that don't have the validate timestamp enabled to apply changes on cache.

 ### Validations

 The ``\Passage\Processor\SquareMatrixEvaluator`` class evaluates if the array is compliant with the following rules: